-Telemedicine is treating a patient without the physician meeting the patient in person, by using live images, audio, and transmitting to the patients their diagnosis as well.
+Future of healthcare is telemedicine treating a patient without the physician meeting the patient in person, by using live images, audio, and transmitting to the patients their diagnosis as well.
 The implementation of telemedicine allows patients to receive medical care from a distance.

-It seems obvious that the advantages greatly outweigh any negative impacts found in today’s use of telemedicine.
+It seems obvious that the advantages greatly outweigh any negative impacts found in today’s use of future of healthcare.

 Combined with an ageing population and millions of newly insured Americans under the Affordable Care Act, the lack of primary care providers in rural and remote areas offers ample opportunities for telemedicine to prosper.
 The market for telemedicine technology is projected to grow at a compound annual growth rate of 18.4 per cent by 2020, according to a 2014 analysis.